urbit/docs/docs/hall/interface.md

 Circle queries allow for the retrieving of data from stories.
 Their messages, configuration, presences, can all be accessed.
 Since this is a lot of data, there are lots of possibilities for filtering it built in to the query itself.

 A quick refresher on the difference between "local" and "remote" presence and configuration: "local" means it pertains to the circle itself, "remote" means it pertains to one of its configured sources.
-The latter is primarily useful to clients when using a circle for aggregation, like the `%inbox`.
+The latter is useful to clients when using a circle for aggregation, like the `%inbox`.

 ```
 ++  query                                               ::